stefanZorcic/scaling-book/gpus.md

 ### GPUs vs. TPUs at the chip level

-GPUs started out rendering video games, but since deep learning took off in the 2010s, they've started looking more and more like dedicated matrix multiplication machines – in other words, just like TPUs.<d-footnote>Before the deep learning boom, GPUs ("Graphics Processing Units") did, well, graphics – mostly for video games.
+GPUs started out rendering video games, but since deep learning took off in the 2010s, they've started acting more and more like dedicated matrix multiplication machines – in other words, more like TPUs.<d-footnote>Before the deep learning boom, GPUs ("Graphics Processing Units") did, well, graphics – mostly for video games.
 Video games represent objects with millions of little triangles, and the game renders (or "rasterizes") these triangles into a 2D image that gets displayed on a screen 30-60 times a second (this frequency is called the framerate).
 Rasterization involves projecting these triangles into the coordinate frame of the camera and calculating which triangles overlap which pixels, billions of times a second.
 As you can imagine, this is very expensive, and it’s just the beginning.
 You then have to color each pixel by combining the colors of possibly several semi-opaque triangles that intersect the ray.
 GPUs were designed to do these operations extremely fast, with an eye towards versatility; you need to run many different GPU workloads (called "shaders") at the same time, with no single operation dominating.
-As a result, consumer graphics-focused GPUs can do matrix multiplication, but it’s not their primary function.</d-footnote> They differ – in a very broad sense – in how "general" the hardware aims to be.
-TPUs are cheap, predictable, and great if used "as intended".
-GPUs are more complex but more often "just work" when applied to new tasks.
+As a result, consumer graphics-focused GPUs can do matrix multiplication, but it’s not their primary function.</d-footnote> To an extent, this history explains why modern GPUs look the way they do.
+They weren't designed purely for LLMs or ML models but as general-purpose accelerators, and the hardware aims for level of "generality" that can be both a blessing and a curse.
+GPUs much more often "just work" when applied to new tasks and lean far less on a good compiler than TPUs do.
+But this also makes them much harder to reason about or get roofline performance out of, since so many compiler features can cause bottlenecks.

 **GPUs are more modular.** One key difference is that TPUs have 1-2 big Tensor Cores, while GPUs have hundreds of small SMs.
 Likewise, each Tensor Core has 4 big VPU with 1024 ALUs each, while GPUs have an H100 has 132 * 4 = 528 small independent SIMD units.
 Here is a 1:1 comparison of GPUs to TPU that highlights this point: